cmkroupa/cmkroupa/README.md

 Hi, I’m @cmkroupa
-I’m currently enrolled in an Honours Specialization in Information Systems @ Western University.
+I’m currently enrolled in an Honours Specialization in Computer Science & Major in Mathematics @ Western University.

 <!---
 cmkroupa/cmkroupa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.